Deer and Wild Game Processing

 When bringing in boneless deer meat you must provide us with your tag ,confirmation number, or tag number.

 Lehr's Market has been specializing in deer processing for many years.
 We skin deer at our plant from Oct.
-1st to Sunday of the first shotgun season in Illinois, after that ALL DEER MEAT MUST BE BONELESS WHEN BROUGHT TO OUR PLANT
+1st to Sunday of the first shotgun season in Illinois, after that All deer meat must be presented boneless to our plant !
+You must present a Tag or Confirmation Number with Boneless Meat

 Lehr's Meat Market, we can process your deer from start to finish.
 Our services include skinning deer, skinning for shoulder mount, boning a deer and processing it the way you want .
 You tell us what cuts and what size you want your r deer meat processed into..
 Please remember, to ensure the best quality deer , keep your deer clean and cold until it gets here.